ARTIST’S STATEMENT

 My greatest goal is to inspire each of us to love, to respect, and to safeguard our glorious environment.
 To honor and cherish mother Earth.
 To help protect everyone who will suffer from worsening climate change.

 If you’d like a comprehensive view of my photographic work, please visit the Galleries.
 I hope you’ll think about hanging my photographs on your walls.
-And I trust that these images will arouse you, surprise you, warm you, and at the same time offer a little inner peace.
+And I trust that these images will encourage you to reflect, perhaps arousing you, surprising you, warming you, or offering inner peace.

 Timothy Bentley